zellwk/zellwk.com/src/posts/2019-07-24-frontend-vs-backend.md

 But I was wrong.

 But backend was hard to learn.
-I took ages to learn it.
+It took ages to learn it.
 (And I'm still trying to master it).

 I realized I had problems learning backend because I thought Frontend and Backend were the same—they were just code.

 That's a big mistake.

 **Frontend and Backend are different beasts altogether**.
-I had to respect their differences to before I could learn Backend properly.
+I had to respect their differences, before I could learn Backend properly.

 If I were to explain the difference between Frontend and Backend (in terms of implementation), I would say: